'Joy Doll Drive' will help get American Girl dolls to children in crisis

-Leah Barcus, a 13-year-old who repairs broken American Girl dolls and gives them to children who have suffered their own mental and physical anguish, has undertaken an ambitious goal this holiday season.
+Leah Barcus, a 13-year-old who repairs broken American Girl dolls and gives them to children who have suffered their own mental and physical hardships, has undertaken an ambitious goal this holiday season.

 She’s hoping to restore and give 50 American Girl dolls to children in crisis.